Join Us!

 The chicory plant (Cichorium intybus) is a tall, leafy, flowering plant in the daisy family.
 It grows wild – you’ve probably seen its daisy-like blue, white or pink flowers.
 The leaves are often used in boujee salads and other trendy whole-food-style things.
 But the roots are where the magic is really at, which is why you’ll mostly hear it referred to as chicory root, and not just chicory.

-It’s claimed that chicory was first cultivated in Ancient Egypt around 5000 years ago for liver and heart support, but there’s little more than anecdotal evidence to support that.
-Not to say it’s out of the question – by the time we get to the Greek-dominated ancient world, chicory is mentioned in many pharmacopoeias, and continues to be for the next 2000 years.
+It’s claimed that chicory was first cultivated in Egypt around 5000 years ago for liver and heart support, but there’s little more than anecdotal evidence to support that.
+Not to say it’s out of the question – by the time we get to the Greek-dominated ancient world, chicory is mentioned in many pharmacopoeias, and continues to be right up to modern times.
 It had to come from somewhere!

 The experiential evidence chicory root has accumulated over the last 2300+ years spans continents, contexts and belief systems.
 Some traditional uses of the chicory plant include: